julia-paulventurine/julia-paulventurine.github.io/_pages/research.md

 - *A Giant with Feet of Clay: insurance, building standards, and risk capitalization* \
   with Sacha Nass

-- *New construction in declining areas: Housing depreciation, historical protection, and urban center decline* \
+- *New construction in declining areas: Depreciation, regulation, and urban center decline* \
   with [François Lafont](sites.google.com/view/francoislafont11/research){:target="_blank"}

-- *Optimal spatial household allocation through the natural risk exposure lense* \ with Sophie Cêtre
+- *An optimal spatial allocation of households through the lense of natural risk exposure* with Sophie Cêtre